You may need new adjustments if your condition or your duties change.

 At the meeting, aim to agree on specific actions that can be taken, and timescales for these.

 Your employer only has to provide reasonable adjustments if they are aware of your increased needs.
-Make sure you tell them when you need these, and that you can prove that there’s a written record of you doing this.
+Make sure you tell them when you need these.
+Keep a written record if you need to prove this.

 If you have been off work due to your condition, your employer should deal with this as disability-related, rather than as sickness.
 If they do not, email them to say that this is because of your impairment.
 By doing this, there’s a record of what you have told your employer.
 If you are not offered a meeting to review your adjustments, request this specifically.